- New Recipes

 - K - O

 On November 18, 2009 Kellogg Co. reported a nationwide shortage of its popular Eggo frozen waffles until the middle of 2010 because of interruptions at two of the four plants that make them.
 Historic amounts of rain closed a plant in Atlanta, and production lines at the bakery in Rossville, Tennessee were closed indefinitely for repairs.
 Once I heard the news I bounced to my local supermarket and snagged some of the last few boxes of Eggos on the freezer shelves to pound out a recipe for the homestyle version of these waffles (plus three other popular varieties—see Tidbits).
 Now the Eggo-deprived could fill the hole in their freezer with a worthy substitute until the real Eggos returned.
 But I never did print the recipe in a book.

-Eggo Waffles are round, so I looked everywhere for a waffle iron that will produce round waffles small enough to fit into your toaster.
+Eggo toaster waffles are round, so I looked everywhere for a waffle iron that will produce round waffles small enough to fit into your toaster.
 No such luck.
 I finally called off the search when I decided that waffle shape is an unimportant detail.
-What really matters is that your waffles taste the same as Eqqo Waffles, and heat up the same way in a toaster as Eggo Waffles when you are ready to serve them.
-So that’s how I designed this clone.
+What really matters is that your waffles taste the same as the original, and heat up the same way in a toaster when you are ready to serve them.
+So that’s how I designed my Eggo Waffles recipe.